Neural operators for solving nonlinear inverse problems: Priors for training of neural operators

-for all $\x \in \X$ and $\bt \in \Omega_\Y$. $\tilde{F}_\n$ is a nonlinear operator used to approximate the linear operator $F_\no^\#$.
+for all $\x \in \X$ and $\bt \in \Omega_\Y$.
+Note that we already did a customization and defined the sampling points $\bs_l$, $l=1,\ldots,L(\ell)$, independent of $\ell=1,\ldots,\no$.
+Due to the nonlinearity of the activation function $\sigma$, $\tilde{F}_\n$ is a nonlinear operator, although we approximated the linear operator $F_\no^\#$.
+On the negative side, this approximation destroys the simplicity of a linear system, increases training complexity and makes the error analysis more complicated.
+On the positive side, a nonlinear network can approximate both linear and nonlinear operators.
 Note that, for nonlinear operators we use brackets, $[\cdot]$, for operator evaluations, which are left out for linear operators.
-In comparison to the structure of the neural operator in \autoref{eq:deeponet}, there is an additional summation over $\ell = 1, \ldots, \no$.
+In comparison to \autoref{eq:deeponet}, there is an additional summation over $\ell = 1, \ldots, \no$ in \autoref{eq:nldeep}.
+However, with an inductive mapping